Catalog

 Collection .
 Descr VARCHAR2(4000) null

-An extended name/description of the collection.
+An extended name or description of the collection, free text.
 For example:

 - University of Alaska Museum, Mammal Collection